-She recently won the University of Washington’s “Extra Yard for Teachers” award for excellence in STEM education.
+She recently won the University of Washington’s “Extra Yard for Teachers” award for excellence in STEM (Science, Technology, Engineering, and Mathematics) education.
 We are extremely thankful to have Raine on our team and excited to see what she does next!

 Raine Sherwood isn’t just a teacher, she is a STEM education leader here in Everett.
 Her initiatives have played a significant part in making Northshore Christian Academy what it is today: A leading private school that produces passionate students who excel in engineering and tech.

 We spoke to Raine about what makes NCA’s STEM programs unique.

 What makes you so passionate about STEM education programs?